afeld/computing-in-context/lab_8_guide.md

 # [Lab 8](lab_8.ipynb) guide

-**Goal:** Have students understand how to share their work on the web
+**Goal:** Have students share their work on the web

-For [the GitHub section](lab_8.ipynb#github), we are just looking to get their code in a public repo.
+- It's a long lab; it's ok if you don't get through all of it.
+Students can finish on their own.

-- We're trying to get them ready for [publishing to Read the Docs in Project 3](project_3.md#publish).
+- For [the GitHub section](lab_8.ipynb#github), we are just looking to get their code in a public repo.
 - Resist the urge to show them more complex topics like:
   - Issues
   - Branches